Viktor Galović

-Viktor Galović (/hr/; born 19 September 1990) is a former Croatian tennis player.
+Viktor Galović (/hr/; born 19 September 1990) is a Croatian former tennis player.
 Galović has a career high ATP singles ranking of 173, achieved on 14 May 2018.
 Galović had previously represented Italy where he was raised but in 2014 switched back to his home country of Croatia.

 Career

 Galović made his ATP main draw singles debut at the 2014 Bet-at-home Cup Kitzbühel where he qualified for the main draw, defeating Philipp Davydenko, Lukáš Dlouhý and Antonio Veić en route.
 In the main draw he lost to Albert Ramos Viñolas in three sets in the first round.

 Galović had his grass debut in Stuttgart where he lost in the second round of qualifications to Denis Kudla.
 But he was lucky and he received an entry as a lucky loser.
 In the first round of the ATP tournament in Stuttgart he lost to Maximilian Marterer 6:3,4:6,1:6.

 Galović retired in July 2021 due to continuous back and hip injuries.